yaronelh/Google-Docs-AI/README.md

   }
 }

 // Function to improve writing with context function improveWritingWithContext(context) {
   const selection = getSelectedText();
   if (!selection) return;

   try {
-    const prompt = `${context}\n\nGo over the text, check it for grammatical and punctuation errors and correct them, maintain as much of the text as possible to preserve the tone of voice, and make sure to not change the meaning of the text: ${selection.text}`;
+    const prompt = `Go over the text, check it for grammatical and punctuation errors and correct them, maintain as much of the text as possible to preserve the tone of voice, and make sure to not change the meaning of the text:\n\n${selection.text}`;
-    const improvedText = callOpenAI(selection.text, prompt);
+    const improvedText = callOpenAI(context, prompt, selection.text);
     if (improvedText) {
       replaceSelectedText(improvedText);
     }